 Conditional Code Snippets

-In that case, you are loading code on every post/page of your website, and this can negatively impact your website in a significant way.
+Suppose you add code snippets (CSS, PHP, and JavaScript) to your MyListing website without thinking about ‘Conditional Loading.’
+You are loading code on every post/page of your website, and this can negatively impact your website in a significant way.

 All code snippets should be applied only where they are needed.
 This keeps the potential for conflicts to a minimum and keeps you from adding unnecessary code bloat to your website.